 - Do the same in cell B1, and it will create a formula in each cell of the rows below cell B1.

 - Below is the example data table with the data and formula.

 A B 1 2022.1.1 #VALUE!
 2 2022.1.2 #VALUE!
 3 2022.1.3 #VALUE!
 4 2022.1.4 #VALUE!
 5 2022.1.5 #VALUE!
 6 2022.1.6 #VALUE!

 - When you see the #VALUE! text in the cell and there is a small green triangle on the top left corner of the cell, which means the formula has an error.

-- To debug it, we can click the Formulas tab on the excel top ribbon area, then click the Error Checking item in the Formula Auditing group.
+- To debug it, we can click the Formulas tab on the Excel top ribbon area, and then click the Error Checking item in the Formula Auditing group.